 Your reception is such an important part of your day and you usually don’t get to see the full room before your guests arrive!
 When you arrive, after cocktail hour, purses and coats are placed about and kids are running around.
-Which is why we wrote this article on how to have killer photos of your reception decor!
-You’ll get all the photos you need to feel like you were right there seeing it for the first time on the wedding day!
+Which is why I wrote this article on how to have killer photos of your reception decor!
+You’ll get all the photos you need to feel like you were right there seeing it for the first time on the wedding day.

 First thing is first, build this time into your timeline.
-We need around 20-30 minutes to grab photos of your centerpieces, cake, and decor before guests arrive.
+I’ll need around 20-30 minutes to grab photos of your centerpieces, cake, and decor before guests arrive.
 If you’re having an outdoor cocktail hour at the same location as your reception, we’ll just be able to get in before the guests and give you a little photo break.
 If your reception is in a different location than your ceremony location, we’ll have to figure out the best time to grab those photos.
 If we have a gap in between the ceremony and reception, we can race there right after family formals and meet you and your bridal party 20-30 minutes later at a location you choose for portraits.

-Something to remember: Whenever we are going to photograph the room decor, let your venue know we don’t want anyone in the room.
+Something to remember: Whenever I am going to photograph the room decor, let your venue know I don’t want anyone in the room.
 Whether it’s staff filling water glasses or placing salads, have them hold off a few minutes or place it before we arrive.
 Nothing is worse than us arriving and not being able to get the few shots we grab in that time.
 Also, make sure to communicate when your cake needs to be ready so we can grab a shot of that!
 If it’s really early and they’re worried about the cake being out long (if it’s hot, for example), we can grab it after you’re introduced as long as you do not go straight into cutting your cake after introductions.